ardianferdianto/rec-services/README.md

 ### Infrastructure
 Infrasturcture layer contains infrastructure code needed for business logic purposes.
 This may include code such as initiating external API calls, SQL store, PubSub, etc.

-# Development Environment Setup
+# Environment Setup
 This section will guide on how to setup this repository on your local machine.
-You can also add how to solve some problems during setup process on the troubleshooting section.

 ## Initial Setup
 ### Initialization
 Run this command to download external dependencies and download required package.